dr-jerry/iPath/README.md

     document.queryselector("path.class").setAttribute("d", rect.dPath(3));

-where 3 represents the significance of the generate numbers.
-Above example is a very simple usecase for iPath. iPath has more usecase:
+where 3 represents the significance of the generated numbers.
+Above example is a very simple usecase for iPath. iPath has more improvements over SVG:

 - polar coordinates
 - closing with mirroring